radius-project/radius/docs/content/concepts/overview/index.md

 This has been one of the aspects of confusion for a few folks now.
 Traits are one of the areas where judgement is necessary.
 A lot of this is matters of opinion.
 At this point we haven't built *much*, and we've said a lot.
 I don't want to say too much until we build more.
 {{% /alert %}}

-A **Trait** is a piece of configuration attached to a Component that specifies an operational behavior.
-Traits can be confusing to understand at first because they serve a few different purposes for making Radius more flexible:
+A **Trait** is a piece of configuration that specifies an operational behavior.
+Once defined, a trait can be added to Component or Deployment definitions.
+Traits serve a few purposes:

 - Separation of concerns: removing operational concerns from the Component defintion *(eg. number of replicas)*
 - Extensibility: expressing configuration that's not defined by the Component's type specification *(eg. specifying Kubernetes labels)*